-We've been growing on our little plot of land since 2007 and in 2011 started selling our vegetables, eggs and herbs, plus enough bread and baked goods to fill out our table, at the Chatham Mills Farmers Market.
-Over the years we've added preserves, hot sauces and finishing salts to our lineup.
+We've been growing on our small, 5 acre farm since 2007 and in 2011 started selling our vegetables, eggs and herbs, plus enough bread and baked goods to fill out our table, at the Chatham Mills Farmers Market.

 Nowadays we're still growing produce, but we're also making lots of preserves, finishing salts and sauces inspired by what's in season, at market, and growing in our garden.
 Making our products in small batches and using the best possible local/organic ingredients is the most important thing we can do and it brings us great joy.

 That means we:

 - Use only the very best in-season, local ingredients, working with farmers, growers and suppliers we know.
 We are so committed to this we list the farmer, or grower who supplied the ingredients for that batch right on the label!
 That way you might find that you really like the Salted Caramel Apple Butter made with heirloom Aunt Rachel apples from our neighbor Laurie Heise, of Wiseacre Farm, or that the strawberries from T5 Farms in Liberty make the absolute best Strawberry Rhubarb Jam.
 For things we can't find locally like sugar, lemon juice and vinegar, or a few fruits like citrus or cranberries, we're committed to using organic and are lucky enough to have our wonderful local co-op's, Weaver Street Market and Chatham Marketplace, to help us source them.

 - Make our jams, preserves and marmalades in small batches of 10-12 jars.
 We choose to make our jams, preserves and marmalades the old fashioned way, in small batches without pectin, cooking the fruit down until it thickens on it's own.
 That means there is almost a pound of strawberries in a jar of our strawberry jam!